ziwer1/tunga-web/CONTRIBUTING.md

 You can ask @bartleijssenaar to give you access.

-# Data Dictionary and API docs
+## Data Dictionary and API docs
 You can find information about entities, their corresponding attributes and related endpoints from our Data dictionary documentation here: http://resources.tunga.io/docs/data-dictionary

-# Available public resources
+## Available public resources
+You can find links to all our available public resource here: http://resources.tunga.io/

 Thank you for contributing!